 dance | movement | physio instructor

-Meanwhile, Amanda works internationally as an instructor and performer.
+By now, Amanda works internationally as an instructor and performer.
 She has performed at events like the Tribal Fest in California, the Massive Spectacular in Las Vegas or the Theatrical Bellydance Conference NY as well as various events all over Europe.
 She taught workshops in Switzerland, Germany, Belgium, Austria, Italy and the US.
-In 2014, she opened the Studio Pittoreska in St. Gallen, Switzerland where she teaches regularly, hosts guest instructors and organizes events.
+In 2014, she opened the Studio Pittoreska in St. Gallen, Switzerland where she teaches regularly, hosts guest instructors and events.

 Amanda is certified as:

 - 8 Elements™ Datura Style Teacher

 - POLESTAR Pilates Trainer Mat

 - Functional Range Conditioning® Mobility Specialit (FRCms)